6DammK9/nai-anime-pure-negative-prompt/ch04/ice_lake_ws.md

 *Article archive for posting to public website like builds.gg (cannot make new post) and [pcpartpicker](https://pcpartpicker.com/b/VZy48d).
-Images will be included there.
+Images will be included there, [and Google Drive also.](https://drive.google.com/drive/folders/1v_b23L6OAVj7WgRmqmIbPVnCLCDriWzI?usp=sharing).

 # Ice lake AI / ML Workstation which shouldn't exist #